 Bentley Oakes

 I am an Assistant Professor in the Département de génie informatique et génie logiciel (Department of Computer and Software Engineering) at Polytechnique Montréal, Canada.
+Polytechnique Montréal is affiliated with the Université de Montréal and the Quebec Artificial Intelligence Institute (Mila)

 My main research interests include: